 - 87,880 ordinary shares underlying warrants with an exercise price of \$9.375 per share, exercisable from June 5, 2019 until June 5, 2024, issued to certain representatives of H.C.
 Wainwright as compensation for H.C.
-Wainwright's role as the placement agent in our June 2019 warrant exercise agreement and concurrent private placement of warrants (the "June 5, 2019 HCW Warrants"); - 416,667 ordinary shares underlying warrants with an exercise price of \$6.00 per share, exercisable from June 12, 2019 until December 12, 2024 which were issued to certain institutional investors in a private placement that took place concurrently with our registered direct offering of ordinary shares in June 2019 (the "June 2019 Institutional Warrants"); - 50,000 ordinary shares underlying warrants with an exercise price of \$7.50 per share, exercisable from June 12, 2019 until June 10, 2024, issued to certain representatives of H.C.
+Wainwright's role as the placement agent in our June 2019 warrant exercise agreement and concurrent private placement of warrants (the "June 5, 2019 HCW Warrants"); - 416,667 ordinary shares underlying warrants with an exercise price of \$6.00 per share, exercisable from June 12, 2019 until December 12, 2024 which were issued to certain investors in a private placement that took place concurrently with our registered direct offering of ordinary shares in June 2019 (the "June 2019 Institutional Warrants"); - 50,000 ordinary shares underlying warrants with an exercise price of \$7.50 per share, exercisable from June 12, 2019 until June 10, 2024, issued to certain representatives of H.C.
 Wainwright as compensation for H.C.
-Wainwright's role as the placement agent in our June 2019 registered direct offering and concurrent private placement of warrants (the "June 12, 2019 HCW Warrants"); - 3,138,075 ordinary shares issuable upon exercise of the pre-funded warrants offered hereby by us at an exercise price of \$0.01 per share; - 3,138,075 ordinary shares issuable upon the exercise of the common warrants issued in this offering; and - 188,284 ordinary shares issuable upon the exercise of the placement agent's warrants with an exercise price of \$ to be issued to the placement agent in connection with this offering.
+Wainwright's role as the placement agent in our June 2019 registered direct offering and concurrent private placement of warrants (the "June 12, 2019 HCW Warrants"); - 1,546,828 ordinary shares issuable upon exercise of the pre-funded warrants offered hereby by us at an exercise price of \$0.001 per share; - 5,600,000 ordinary shares issuable upon the exercise of the common warrants issued in this offering; and - 336,000 ordinary shares issuable upon the exercise of the placement agent's warrants with an exercise price of \$1.5625 to be issued to the placement agent in connection with this offering.

-Except as otherwise noted, all information in this prospectus reflects and assumes (i) no sale of pre-funded units in this offering, which, if sold, would reduce the number of units that we are offering on a one-for-one basis, (ii) no exercise of outstanding options issued under our equity incentive plans and (iii) no exercise of the various warrants listed above.
+Except as otherwise noted, all information in this prospectus reflects and assumes (i) no exercise of outstanding options issued under our equity incentive plans and (ii) no exercise of the various warrants listed above.
 Except as otherwise stated herein, all share, per-share and par value amounts in this prospectus have been adjusted to reflect the reverse share split of our issued and outstanding ordinary shares of 1:25 and accompanying increase in authorized share capital that were effected on April 1, 2019.